stevesunderland/sunderlandstudio-netlify/src/portfolio/abpro.md

 ---
 title: "Abpro"
 description: "Abpro is an industrial biochemistry lab in Massachusetts.
-This project is currently in progress."
+This project involved the design of a new logo and website for the company, in addition to illustrations, presentations and other marketing materials.
+I also developed two responsive websites for them."
 date: "2016-07-01T21:59:00-07:00"
 website: "http://www.abpro.com"
 featured: true